breezy-codes/breezy-codes.github.io/index.md

+# About Me

-# I'm Brianna but you can call me Breezy
+## I'm Brianna but you can call me Breezy

 I'm currently pursuing an Honours Bachelor's degree in Cyber Security at Deakin University, with a WAM of 93 and a grade average of 96.25 for 2024.
 My commitment to academic excellence has earned me awards such as the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
 My Honours research focuses on developing a mathematical framework for optical xhaul network design to support reconfigurable 6G networks using O-RAN technology.